seijiiiii/Bio-PKM/README.md

 # AI-powered flashcard based PKM tool
 A lightweight AI-powered tool that helps users quickly generate entries from uploaded notes, enabling establishing personal PKM, fast retrival, building long-term memory.
-The current version focuses on building the retrieval system for personal PKM.
+The current version focuses on building the retrieval system for personal knowledge management (PKM).
-Future development will integrate spaced reprtition (flashcards) to help users build memory.
+Future development will (probably) integrate spaced reprtition (flashcards) to help users build memory.

 ## Background
 As a biochemistry student, my coursemates and I encountered problems of converting learnt concepts into long-term memory and failed to retrive concepts from existing notes.
-This product aims at helping biological student building memories by solving the failure in quick retrival and
+This product aims at helping biological student building memories by solving the failure in quick retrival

 ## Demo and interface preview
 The demo is deployed on the streamlit cloud: https://project-001.streamlit.app/